2013 Kawasaki Ninja ZX-10R

 - A liquid-cooled aluminum oil cooler promotes high-efficiency heat dissipation

-– Intake and exhaust valves are titanium for reduced reciprocating weight and higher rpm capabilities
+- Intake and exhaust valves are titanium to reduce reciprocating weight and stress at high rpm

 Dual-injector Digital Fuel Injection

-– Larger throttle bodies (47mm vs. 43mm) help produce more power and improved throttle control
+- Large 47mm throttle bodies help with throttle control

-– Secondary fuel injectors improve top-end power output and power characteristics at high rpm; the lower injectors are always on, while upper injectors come on as needed according to degree of throttle opening and engine rpm
+- Secondary fuel injectors enhance power output and power characteristics at high rpm; the lower injectors are always on, while upper injectors come on as needed according to degree of throttle opening and engine rpm

-– Oval-shaped throttle bodies – larger for 2011 – allow precise throttle control and instant response
+- Oval-shaped throttle bodies allow precise throttle control and instant response

-– An Idle Speed Control (ISC) valve on the throttle body unit automatically adjusts idle speed for more stable operation; also contributes to easier starts and better off-idle throttle response
+- An Idle Speed Control (ISC) valve on the throttle body unit automatically adjusts idle speed, contributing to easier starts and off-idle throttle response

 Sport-Kawasaki Traction Control – S-KTRC

-– A highly sophisticated electronic system based on actual Kawasaki MotoGP experience that’s designed to maximize forward motion by allowing riders to more easily ride at the very edge of traction
+- A highly sophisticated electronic system based on actual Kawasaki racing experience that’s designed to maximize forward motion by allowing racers to ride closer to the edge of traction

-– The system, anchored by an all-new Electronic Control Unit (ECU), crunches a wide range of data, including throttle position, wheel speed, engine rpm, wheel slippage, acceleration, etc. with help from a speed sensor fitted to each wheel
+- The system crunches a wide range of data, including throttle position, wheel speed, engine rpm, wheel slippage and acceleration, with help from a speed sensor fitted to each wheel

-– The quickest acceleration requires a certain amount of wheel slippage, so to optimize traction, S-KTRC actually allows a slight bit of wheelspin
+- The quickest acceleration requires a certain amount of wheel slippage, so to optimize traction, S-KTRC actually allows for optimum wheelspin

 - Using complex analysis, the system is able to predict when traction conditions are about to become unfavorable.
 By acting before slippage exceeds the range for optimal traction, the system can quickly and smoothly reduce power slightly so the wheel regains traction